mdn/content/files/en-us/web/http/headers/attribution-reporting-eligible/index.md

 ## Directives

 - `<allowed-registrations>`
   - : A structured-header dictionary representing the registrations allowed in the corresponding response.
-Possible values are:
+Possible keys are:
     - `event-source`
       - : An event-based (image or script-based) [attribution source](/en-US/docs/Web/API/Attribution_Reporting_API#registering_attribution_sources) can be registered.
     - `navigation-source`